Home » Ingredients » Beef

 Classic Lasagna with Béchamel Sauce (without ricotta)

 There’s nothing as comforting and satisfying as this classic lasagna with béchamel sauce.
-That’s right, white cheese sauce layered in with pasta and bolognese meat sauce, and without ricotta.
+That’s right, white creamy sauce layered in with lasagna pasta sheets and bolognese meat sauce.
+Without ricotta but topped with loads of mozzarella cheese.

 A slice of lasagna with a fork on a plate with a casserole behind it

-But lasagna with béchamel sauce…is definitely the far superior lasagna.
+But lasagna with béchamel sauce?
+Definitely the far superior lasagna.

 Something about that creamy, yet still fairly light cream sauce sandwiched between chewy pasta and tomato meat bolognese sauce just takes lasagna from good to amazing.